An introduction to the American Privacy Rights Act (APRA)

 Pre-emption of State Laws

-The APRA is designed to establish uniform data privacy and security standards nationwide, intending to preempt state laws that cover the same grounds.
+The American Privacy Rights Act is designed to establish uniform data privacy and security standards nationwide, intending to preempt state laws that cover the same grounds.
 This includes overriding comprehensive privacy laws in states like California, Colorado, and Connecticut, except for certain specific health information and employee data provisions.
 Something we will be keeping a keen eye on here at solli.

 • Uniform Privacy Standard: Creates a single, comprehensive national data privacy framework.